veegit/veesage/content/articles/rim-2-rim-hike.md

 Took the shuttle back to Phoenix.
 The same driver was impressed!

-[Picture spot: Exhausted but happy on the shuttle]

 ## The Numbers That Matter

 - Miles hiked: 24ish (plus side trips because we're overachievers)